 If you notice these or similar signs of an eating disorder in your loved one, seek out help.
 Eating disorders are unhealthy, and they can also spiral out of control quickly even in a person who seems to look and act normally.
 If a loved one with an eating disorder does not seek out help, it’s possible the condition can become life-threatening.

 Finding Help for Eating Disorders

 People with any signs of eating disorders should seek help immediately.
-Our team at the Florida House Experience is here to help.
+Our team at FHE Health is here to help.
 If you believe your loved one has an eating disorder, engages in excessive exercise or has a negative body image, it’s time to take action.
 Therapy and ongoing medical support can help sufferers overcome their disorder to rebuild long-term physical and mental health.
 Most importantly, recognize that those with eating disorders cannot just stop their behavior — they need reliable help from an experienced professional in this field.
-The Florida House Experience can provide that support to you.
+FHE Health can provide that support to you.